CentreForDigitalHumanities/tscan/README.md

     $ sudo python3 setup.py install

 ## Usage

-If you use LaMachine as recommended, always activate the virtual environment first.

-    $ source lamachine-activate

 Before you can use T-Scan you need to start the background servers (you may need to edit the scripts to set ports and paths):